jbialobr/JsQRScanner/README.md

         //create a new scanner passing to it a callback function that will be invoked when
         //the scanner succesfully scan a QR code var jbScanner = new JsQRScanner(onQRCodeScanned);
-        //reduce the size of analyzed image to increase performance on mobile devices jbScanner.setSnapImageMaxSize(300);
+        //reduce the size of analyzed images to increase performance on mobile devices jbScanner.setSnapImageMaxSize(300);
     	var scannerParentElement = document.getElementById("scanner");
     	if(scannerParentElement)